Manawyrm/FMBerry/README.md

 How does it work?
 -------------
 It uses the Sony-Ericsson MMR-70 transmitter, which was originally intended for use with Sonys Walkman cellphones from early 2000s.
-You can get these for really cheap from [Amazon](http://www.amazon.de/gp/product/B000UTMOF0/ref=as_li_tl?ie=UTF8&camp=1638&creative=19454&creativeASIN=B000UTMOF0&linkCode=as2&tag=tbspacede-21&linkId=6X55EM7QYUC2RUUY).

-If you can't seem to get one, contact me via Mail (fmberry@tbspace.de), I managed to get hold of quite a lot of these transmitters.

 What do I need to build this?
 -------------